-Metabolic Enzyme Inducers Clinical effect Concomitant use of COCs with metabolic enzyme inducers may decrease the plasma concentrations of the estrogen and/or progestin component of COCs.
-Decreased exposure of the estrogen and/or progestin component of COCs may potentially diminish the effectiveness of COCs and may lead to contraceptive failure or an increase in breakthrough bleeding.
-Prevention or management Counsel females to use an alternative method of contraception or a backup method when enzyme inducers are used with COCs.
-Continue backup contraception for 28 days after discontinuing the enzyme inducer to maintain contraceptive reliability.
+Metabolic Enzyme Inducers Clinical effect Concomitant use of COCs with metabolic enzyme inducers m decrease the plasma concentrations of the estrogen and/or proges component of COCs. • Decreased exposure of the estrogen and/or progestin component of COCs may potentially diminish the effectiveness of COCs and may lead to contraceptive failure or an increase in breakthrough bleeding.
+Prevention or management • Counsel females to use an alternative method of contraception or a backup method when enzyme inducers are used with COCs. • Continue backup contraception for 28 days after discontinuing the enzyme inducer to maintain contraceptive reliability.
 Examples Aprepitant, barbiturates, bosentan, carbamazepine, efavirenz, felbamate, griseofulvin, oxcarbazepine, phenytoin, rifampin, rifabutin, rufinamide, topiramate, products containing St. John's worta, and certain protease inhibitors (see separate section on protease inhibitors below).
-Colesevelam • Clinical effect • Concomitant use of COCs with colesevelam significantly decreases systemic exposure of ethinyl estradiol [see Clinical Pharmacology (12.3)].
-Decreased exposure of the estrogen component of COCs may potentially reduce contraceptive efficacy or result in an increase in breakthrough bleeding, depending on the strength of ethinyl estradiol in the COC.
+Colesevelam Clinical effect • Concomitant use of COCs with colesevelam significantly decreases systemic exposure of ethinyl estradiol [see Clinical Pharmacology (12.3)] . • Decreased exposure of the estrogen component of COCs may potentially reduce contraceptive efficacy or result in an increase in breakthrough bleeding, depending on the strength of ethinyl estradiol in the COC.
 Prevention or management Administer 4 or more hours apart to attenuate this drug interaction.

-^a Induction potency of St. John's wort may vary widely based on preparation.
+Table 5: Significant Drug Interactions Involving Substances That Affect COCs a Induction potency of St. John's wort may vary widely based on preparation.